plone/Products.PloneTestCase/Products/PloneTestCase/README.txt

         - The constant 'PLONE30' which evaluates to true for Plone versions >= 3.0.

+        - The constant 'PLONE31' which evaluates to true for Plone versions >= 3.1.

         - The constant 'PLONE40' which evaluates to true for Plone versions >= 4.0.